wormholelabs-xyz/example-messaging-endpoint/README.md

 bytes32 payloadHash        // keccak256 of arbitrary payload from the integrator
 ```

-When attesting to (receiving) a message, the Transceiver MUST provide the Router with the following information.
+When attesting to (receiving) a message, the Adapter MUST provide the Endpoint with the following information.

 ```solidity
 uint16  sourceChain        // Wormhole Chain ID